Meanwhile...

 "The cold is refreshing, so invigorating.
 I had that new furnace put in last spring.
 Plus, this old house has a soapstone fireplace in every bedroom and that big black enamel wood-burning stove in the kitchen, the one Conchetta begged me for, plus the Viking electric range!
 I swear I spoil our cook!'

 "You love her, Gran."
-Matilda sighed.
+Vesper sighed.
 "Even though she's a freaking manic about being spotless in the kitchen and she gabbles under her breath all day long, swearing in Spanish."

 "Yes, I do love her, AND, I love her cooking!
 Oh, by the way, speaking of cooking,--- the feast...
-It's my turn to host a holiday so the coven will be coming here for the celebration, no small family thing with just us and Oona and Olga this Lughnassah."
+It's my turn to host a holiday so the coven will be coming here for the celebration, no small family thing with just us and Oona and Olive this Lammas."

 "My evil nine year old horse obsessed twin sisters I can take, Gran.
 After all, they are OURS."
-Matilda frowned.
+Vesper frowned.
 "I DO like most of your coven, Gran, but is Maeve coming TOO?"

 "Yes, yes, she is.
-She's making her famous whiskey cake."
+She's making her famous whiskey spice cake."

-"That cake is NOT good enough for me to tolerate Maeve, the Wicked Witch Of The East.
+"That cake is NOT good enough for me to tolerate Maeve, the Wicked Witch Of The Eastern United States.
 She's obnoxious.
 Just because she runs "Morvyn's Roost" in Salem doesn't mean a thing to me."

 "Well, you have to admit that a bar with a witches boutique and herb shop attached to it IS a novel idea.
 It's been extremely successful, especially since she got that local band playing there on the weekends.
 What's the name of it?
 Hmmm...
 Yes, ---'Wild Ratchet'.
 You certainly are there enough when they're playing."

-"I like their music," Matilda countered.
+"I like their music," Vesper countered.
 "And, the place is jumping then."

 "Of course."
 Grandma smiled.